cnnic/rdap/README.md

    This step will create database called 'rdap', and create schema, and you can insert test data into it.

-   There are two methods to init, if you are familiar with Mysql, you may use the first method, and if not you should use second.

-   * Use init tool to init

    This step will use database info in jdbc.properties you haved configured before.

    WARN: this step will DROP database of 'jdbc.url.dbName' if it is existing, and then recreate it.

 		```
    		cd $TOMCAT_HOME/webapps/rdap/WEB-INF/classes